To be considered for this position you must apply at plano.gov/jobs. Do not apply through the NRPA website.

 Develop general provisions, standard details and technical specifications related to major park and recreation facilities and public landscape capital improvement projects to ensure that City standards are consistent with normally accepted construction practices and procedures.

-Negotiates contracts and contract modifications; changes orders with consultants and contractors as appropriate.
+Negotiates contracts, contract modifications, and change orders with consultants and contractors as appropriate.

 Reviews plans to ensure compliance with Parks, Planning and Zoning, Engineering, and other applicable ordinances.
 Facilitate plan reviews and submittals for approval by other City divisions, boards and commissions.